praveek/launch.en/help/extension-dev/third-party-libraries.md

 ## Prerequisites

 This document requires a working understanding of extensions within Platform Launch, including what they can do and how they are composed.
-See the [extensions overview](../overview.md) for more information.
+See the [extension development overview](./overview.md) for more information.

 ## Base code loading process